Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem

 \subsection{Example: nonlinearities of degree 3}

-Cima and Llibre in \cite{AnnaL1990} classify homogeneous binary forms ${\mathcal F}\xy$ of degree 4 along with homogeneous polynomial vector fields of degree 3, under linear changes of coordinates and a rescaling of time.
+Cima and Llibre in \cite{AnnaL1990} classify homogeneous binary forms $\GG \xy$ of degree 4 along with homogeneous polynomial vector fields of degree 3, under linear changes of coordinates and a rescaling of time.
+Since the rescaling allows a reversal of time, we multiply their vector fields by a term $\beta=\pm 1$, except in the cases when the change of sign can be achieved through the parameters $p_1,p_2,p_3$ and $\alpha$.
 We use this classification to obtain the dynamics at infinity as a starting point for the following list of canonical forms of homogeneous cubic vector field $Q = (Q_1, Q_2)$ defining \eqref{eqR2contracting}.

 \begin{proposition} For each non-zero homogeneous cubic vector field $Q = (Q_1, Q_2)$ defining \eqref{eqR2contracting} there exists a linear change of coordinates and an orientation preserving reparametrisation of time that transforms \eqref{eqR2contracting} into only one of the following canonical forms, where $\tilde{\lambda}$ and $\lambda$ have the same sign: